The third time he said to him, "Simon son of John, do you love me?"

 I prayed with Jack, that God would comfort him and give him peace in knowing he was loved, despite the mistakes of the past and the uncertainty of the future.
 I swung back to see him a few days later; he'd taken a massive turn for the better and was going to be discharged.
 I could see joy on his face.
 He asked me to pray for him.
 I did so and then encouraged him.
 "Jack, the Lord has granted you more years, and he wants you to walk with him through all of them.
 He has work for you to do."

-That's his message to me, and to you, too.
+That's his message to you, too.
 Walk with him, trust him in the journey.
 Accept his mercies, wait for his blessings.
 Whatever mistakes you've made, whatever difficulty and disappointment you're experiencing, his plans for you have not failed.